 My research focuses on the role of out-of-school time recreation (e.g., sport, summer camps, after-school programs) in positive youth development, and on the development of active lifestyles in youth and young adults.

+The purpose of my research is to understand ways to support people who encounter challenges to experiencing leisure.
 I teach about inclusive leisure services, leisure philosophy and theories, and research methods.

 Director, PGA Golf Management Program

 I serve as an Associate Teaching Professor and Director of the PGA Golf Management Program.
 Our goal is to mentor and educate future alumni and PGA Members.
 Since 1997, I have mentored over 600 students who are now alumni.